theharrychen/TankRoyale/README.md

 ![](TankRoyale%20Text%20Based/images/PicFiles.png)

 # Authors
-**Code Repository Manager: Harry Chen** *Sets up code repository, versions code for the various deliverables, helps other team members use repository, ensures code in repository compiles and runs*
+**Code Repository Manager: Harry Chen**- Sets up code repository, versions code for the various deliverables, helps other team members use repository, ensures code in repository compiles and runs.

-**Code Reviewer: Andre Staffa** *Provides feedback on the quality of all code submitted to the code repository*
+**Code Reviewer: Andre Staffa** - Provides feedback on the quality of all code submitted to the code repository.

-**Team Lead: Anjola Adeboye** *Facilitates division of labour*
+**Team Lead: Anjola Adeboye** - Facilitates division of labour.

-**Meeting Facilitator: Anjola Adeboye** *Organizes time/ location of meetings, ensures meetings stay on track, and all team members can and do contribute during meetings*
+**Meeting Facilitator: Anjola Adeboye** - Organizes time/ location of meetings, ensures meetings stay on track, and all team members can and do contribute during meetings.

-**Coordinator: Mei Hou** *Follows up with individual team members to ensure deadlines will be met or if meetings or deadlines are missed*
+**Coordinator: Mei Hou** - Follows up with individual team members to ensure deadlines will be met or if meetings or deadlines are missed.

-**Technical Writer: Josh Kim** *Creates documentation required for project such as README file and test document*
+**Technical Writer: Josh Kim** - Creates documentation required for project such as README file and test document.

-**Architect: Andre Staffa** *Manages overall design of implementation and classes and maintains class diagram and other UML documentation*
+**Architect: Andre Staffa** - Manages overall design of implementation and classes and maintains class diagram and other UML documentation.

-**Communications & Snack Managers: Anjola Adeboye, Mei Hou** *Provide snacks during especially long meetings, encourages team members.
-Will be rotated through all the members of the group*
+**Communications & Snack Managers: Anjola Adeboye, Mei Hou** - Provide snacks during especially long meetings, encourages team members.
+Will be rotated through all the members of the group.

 # Acknowledgements